bjacobel/rak/README.md

 - A Route53 DNS record for your site
 - Another Route53 DNS record for www.<yoursite>, if your site sits at a domain apex

 This will take about 30 minutes.
-While it's going, leaving the `yarn run awsUtils -- launch` process running will tail CloudFormation events to your console.
+While it's going, leaving the `yarn awsUtils launch` process running will tail CloudFormation events to your console.
 You can also log into the [AWS Management Console](https://console.aws.amazon.com/cloudformation/home#/stacks?filter=active) to track the progress of your stack.

 Once it's reached the `CREATE_COMPLETE` status: